DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

 { "command": "step_unavailable" }
 ```

-Display of a step: API -> API
+Display of a step: API -> UI

 ```
 {